Ethan Lazuk

 Relatedly: GBPs can also have posts, which are similar to social media, but should be used entirely differently.

-Social signals “do not” influence your rankings
+2. Social signals “do not” influence your rankings (controversy)

-That said, people suspect otherwise (and so does some data), and this debate has gone on for about 15 years, at least.
+This debate has gone on for about 15 years, at least.

-Content distribution
+3. Content distribution

 When you create content for SEO purposes, such as blog posts, you can distribute those on social media.